Mase3206/MART341-WebDesign/assignment-08/README.md

 ## Other things
 - I cleaned up style.css.
 It was super clunky before.
-- I applied my newfound knowledge of tables and de-janked the footer and made the header pretty.browsers
+- I applied my newfound knowledge of tables and de-janked the footer and made the header pretty.